JennEYoon/llm-ml/llm-book/my_notes.md

 Book setup detailed instructions:
 https://github.com/rasbt/LLMs-from-scratch/tree/main/setup

-My notes:
+My setup notes:
 Python v 3.10 or 3.11 supported
 PyTorch v 2.4.0 stable supported (both gpu and cpu detected)
 Numpy latest 1.x supported, 1.26.4 Feb 2024. v 2.x NOT Supported!
 cuda 12.4 if gpu computer (also supports cuda 11.8, 12.1, 12.4)

 Use requirements.txt to install libraries after creating a new miniconda environment.
-Note, for Windows OS users, recommentd WSL2 install, free from Microsoft App store.
+Note, for Windows 10 and 11 users, recommentd WSL2 (Windows Subsystems for Linux), free from Microsoft store.

-My steps using miniconda new environment, to local computer:
+My steps using miniconda new environment, to a local computer:

 1) Create a new miniconda environment named "llm" and python "3.11" version.
    `conda create --name llm python=3.11`